 Cyber Security Awareness

 This is where cyber security awareness can come into play.
 But only if you look at cyber security awareness as a gateway to understanding more about the entire online ecosystem.
 Cyber security can start by pointing out the most overt issues facing you, your family and your work colleagues.

-There are people who want to steal from you, find satisfaction in causing harm, whose interests are directly juxtaposed to yours.
+There are people who want to steal from you, find satisfaction in causing harm, and whose interests are directly juxtaposed to yours.
 OK, we need to learn how to defend ourselves against these bad actors.
 But what about the people who want to give you EXACTLY what you want so you’ll be attracted to them?
-These people are less hackers and more like smart sales people operating in a completely unregulated market environment.
-They can sell just about anything to you without any sort of warranty for your health or disclosure on the full value they are extracting from you in the transaction.
+These people are fewer hackers and more like smart salespeople operating in a completely unregulated market environment.
+They can sell just about anything to you without any sort of warranty for your health or disclosure of the full value they are extracting from you in the transaction.

 In order for you to protect yourself, your colleagues and the ones you love…and in order for them to protect you…staying alert and aware of how the ecosystem works are the only way.
 The first step in that journey is cyber security awareness, but it’s only the beginning.